© Crown copyright 2020

 - the flexibility to choose how precise you make the date and time

 - an easier way to sort documents by date and filename

-ISO 8601 has broad compatibility with other date standards:
+ISO 8601 is also compatible with other date standards such as:

-- W3C date and time format is an ISO 8601 profile written to simplify its use in WWW standards
+- W3C date and time format, which is an ISO 8601 profile written to simplify its use in WWW standards

 - Exchange of calendar events - iCAL